titusnangitech/tito_devops_project/README.md

 # tito_devops_project

-A comprehensive CI/CD pipeline using various DevOps tools Setting up Terraform to facilitate infrastructure provisioning.
+A comprehensive CI/CD pipeline using various DevOps tools \n Setting up Terraform to facilitate infrastructure provisioning.

 Using Terraform to provision Jenkins master, build nodes, and Ansible.